syntalos/edlio/docs/intro.rst

 Exdir and EDL are *extremely* similar to each other, and Syntalos used Exdir for a short time.
 However, there are some key differences:

 * EDL uses `TOML <https://toml.io/en/>`_ for metadata and Exdir uses `YAML <https://yaml.org/>`_.
-While YAML is great to write for humans and sometimes less verbose than TOML, it has quite a lot of `abigutities and pitfalls <https://noyaml.com/>`_ for humans and programs to run into, which sometimes makes it harder to be used.
+While YAML is great to write for humans and sometimes less verbose than TOML, it has quite a lot of `ambiguities and pitfalls <https://noyaml.com/>`_ for humans and programs to run into, which sometimes makes it more difficult to be used for structured data storage.
 * Exdir adheres fairly strictly to the HDF5 abstract data model and the data types that HDF5 supports.
 While arrays are well-supported as Numpy arrays, there are no standards for "raw" datasets (containing videos or images).
 For use in a DAQ system like Syntalos, the
   "raw" dataset type wpuld have to be massively extended.
 * Each Exdir dataset can only contain one format, while EDL supports "auxiliary data" that describes the contained data further and is not pure textual TOML metadata.
 This auxiliary data may for example be timestamps for a video file.
-In Exdir, this data would had to be split into two datasets, which users found very confusing.
+In Exdir, this data would have needed to be split into two datasets, which users found very confusing.
 EDL allows strongly linked data to be kept together in one directory.
-* Exdir has no unique ID for the dataset, and also does not mandata the ID to be added as metadata to files contained in its structure.
+* Exdir has no unique ID for the dataset, and also does not mandate the ID to be added as metadata to files contained in its structure.
   This is a feature that we really wanted for EDL, and that was a bit difficult to retrofit into Exdir.

 Overall, Exdir is a fine format that simply has a few less features compared to what we needed for Syntalos.
 Its advantage over EDL